sindremb/cloudbrokermodel/bcl/README.txt

 	-o <filename>			| no default value, optional for solve/cgsolve, required for moseldata specifies the filename (including relative path) for storing any results from the task to perform

-	-cgmethod <integer>		| default: 3, optional
+	-cgalg <integer>		| default: 3, optional
-	specifies which column generation method to use if solving the bcl model with column generation 1 : brute force
+	specifies which column generation algorithm to use if solving the bcl model with column generation 1 : brute force
 		2 : heuristic A
 		3 : heuristic B